Masters in Innovation Management and Entrepreneurship

 Curriculum

-We help develop entrepreneurial technology leaders with skills to maximize impact for themselves, their companies and society
+Developing technology leaders with skills to maximize impact in companies and society

 The PRIME curriculum, like technology and innovation, is constantly evolving as we strive to continually improve the student experience.
 Students will be informed of any curriculum changes prior to enrollment.